What Customers look for on an E-Commerce Website?

 - Easy accessibility and high performance, the usability of the site.

-Challenges of eCommerce Testing
+Challenges of E-Commerce Application Testing

-Check-out some common challenges of e-commerce testing below:
+Check out some common challenges of e-commerce testing below:

 From beginners to experienced customers, everyone today loves online shopping.
 It gives comfort to purchase and saves a lot of time.
 So, you will not get the same customers all the time.
 Your site visitors can vary as per their demands or the products you sell.

 E-commerce mobile/web app testing is necessary to protect e-commerce mobile/web applications.
-Sometimes hackers takeover a website or computer.
+Sometimes hackers take over a website or computer.
 They know the most common website hacking technique called SQL injection attack.

 Most websites use SQL (Structured Query Language) to interact with databases.
 It allows the website to create, insert, update, retrieve, and delete the records from databases.

 SQL or database is used for everything from login into the website to save e-commerce transaction history.
 So, hacking chances are common with e-commerce websites.
 Few tools are available for security testing, but understanding and implementing the right e-commerce testing scenarios are challenging for testers.

 - Faster Technological Shift